nelc/eox-nelp/eox_nelp/programs/README.md

 ### Data Model
-The API currently uses mock data.
-In production, this would integrate with:
-- Course database for course information
-- External services for program metadata
-- Learning management system APIs
+The API currently saves program_metada in `advanced_settings.other_course_settings` of the course structure.

 ### Error Handling
 Comprehensive error handling for: